JNPRAutomate/BGP_Flowspec_automation_with_PyEZ/readme.md

 cd bfs
 pip2.7 or pip install --upgrade -r requirements.txt
 ```

+## Configuration ##
+We need to add some information about RR and / or the edge router by editing `ui/config.yml` file and change the
-- Edit `ui/config.yml` and change to settings to fit your environment
+settings to fit your environment.

-One RR configuration is mandatory.
+__At least one router of type RR has to be configured__

 ```yaml
 age_out_interval: 00:01:00